jschhie/Financial-Visualizer/README.md

 ## Project Overview
 A Tkinter graphical user interface (GUI) in Python that helps track, categorize, and visualize all personal transactions (i.e., withdrawals/deposits).

-From creating this project, I learned about some of Python's many libraries at once and integrated them into a single GUI application.
+From creating this project, I learned about some of Python's many libraries/frameworks at once and integrated them into a single GUI application.

 ## Table of Contents
 * [Current Features](https://github.com/jschhie/expenseTracker/#current-features)